🔄

 Step 11.
 Tension The Wires

-Congrats!
-You now have a Turbo Guitar.
+Congratulations!
+You now have a Turbo "Free Soundboard" Guitar.